Fitness

 Pickleball is a dynamic sport with demands of agility, power, and mobility on the court.
 Injuries have risen exponentially, generating over $350 million in 2023 (according to Bloomberg).

-By including things like warming up before playing, cooling down or stretching after you play, and implementing strength and mobility when players aren’t on the court, you will dramatically reduce the risk of injury.
+By including your pickleball warm-up routine, cooling down or stretching after you play, and implementing strength and mobility when players aren't on the court, you will dramatically reduce the risk of injury.

 You could even save thousands of dollars in the long run by not having elective surgeries resulting from pickleball injuries.